danchoi/fredit/README.md

 fredit assumes that the Rails instance it is running on is a cloned git repository.

-When you save your changes, fredit will make a git commit on the git branch this instance of Rails application.
+When your collaborator makes and save changes, fredit will commit those changes on the current git branch of the git repository the root of this instance of your Rails application.
+There is a form field in the fredit editor for the collaborator to enter git author information and a git log message.
+These bits of information accompany the git commit.

-Clicking on fredit link will take you to a simple web-based editor where you can directly edit the source of the view template.

-commit these edits on a git branch and attribute commits to the author